nickthomas0412/domin-digital-interview-task/README.md

 cd domin-digital-interview-task
 ```

-2. Install Python requirements (activate or create a python environment)
-If a new venv is required for the directory then:
+2. Activate or create a python environment if one is required for the directory

 On Windows
 ```